Close

 13. Debt

-Debts do not directly impact the premium that you pay.
-However, if you have debt, it is more likely that you will buy life insurance with a higher coverage amount.
-This consecutively will lead to a higher premium amount.
+Debts do not directly impact the premium you pay.
+However, if you have debt, you are more likely to buy life insurance with a higher coverage amount, which will, in turn, lead to a higher premium.

 Types of Insurance Premium